kavya498/terraform-config-inspect/README.md

   ```

 Use the  `--metadata` flag to specify the location of the IBM Cloud provider metadata json file.
+#### NOTE: If you have any module reference in your input template, Run terraform init on your template before using this CLI

 ### Usage 4: Output variable metadata